 AGENCY: United States International Trade Commission.
 ACTION: Notice.

-SUMMARY: The Commission hereby gives notice that it has instituted reviews pursuant to the Tariff Act of 1930 ("the Act"), as amended, to determine whether revocation of the antidumping and countervailing duty orders on certain potassium phosphate salts from China would be likely to lead to continuation or recurrence of material injury.
-Pursuant to the Act, interested parties are requested to respond to this notice by submitting the information specified below to the Commission; 1 to be assured of consideration, the deadline for responses is July 1, 2015.
-Comments on the adequacy of responses may be filed with the Commission by August 13, 2015.
+SUMMARY: The Commission hereby gives notice that it has instituted reviews pursuant to the Tariff Act of 1930 ("the Act''), as amended, to determine whether revocation of the countervailing duty orders on oil country tubular goods from India and Turkey, revocation of the antidumping duty orders on oil country tubular goods from India, Korea, Turkey, and Vietnam, and termination of the suspended investigation on oil country tubular goods from Ukraine would be likely to lead to continuation or recurrence of material injury.
+Pursuant to the Act, interested parties are requested to respond to this notice by submitting the information specified below to the Commission.

+DATES: Instituted June 3, 2019.
+To be assured of consideration, the deadline for responses is July 3, 2019.
+Comments on the adequacy of responses may be filed with the Commission by August 15, 2019.